 Keiser M3 Bike Accessories

-- Water bottle holder is included with the bike, it fits both small and bigger bottles
+- A water bottle holder is included with the bike, it fits both small and bigger bottles

-- One set of AA batteries are included for the LCD Display
+- One set of AA batteries is included for the LCD Display

-- keiser m3 compatible heart rate monitor: M3 indoor cycle is compatible with this Polar straps but it’s not included.
+- Keiser m3 compatible heart rate monitor: M3 indoor cycle is compatible with these Polar HR straps but it’s not included.

 - Assembly tools: Check assembly tools down below

-- Phone Holder: To keep your phone on the bike, you might need to purchase.
+- Phone Holder: To keep your phone on the bike, you might need to purchase one.

 Keiser M3 Bluetooth and Networking